matrix-org/matrix-spec-proposals/proposals/3160-message-timezone-markup.md

 ## Security considerations

-None I can think off.
+None I can think of.

 ## Unstable prefix